-Ireland; the only country in the world where a potato-themed fun park makes absolute sense.
-Turn yourself upside down on Europe’s largest wooden rollercoaster, fly down the zipline, say hello to the Amur tigers or run the legs off the kids at the adventure playground — there’s fun for all ages at the Ashbourne attraction.
-Leave some time to tour the Tayto Factory and meet Mr Tayto himself.
+The biggest amusement park on the Emerald Isle is Emerald Park in Ashbourne.
+Turn yourself upside down on Europe’s largest wooden rollercoaster, fly down the zipline, say hello to the Amur tigers or run the legs off the kids at the adventure playground — there’s fun for all ages.

 While the Boyne Valley has much historical significance, there’s plenty of craic to be had here too.
 Boyne Valley Activities offer lots of options for families and groups.
 Hop in a kayak through the medieval town of Trim or get soaked, white-water rafting on the Boyne.
 If you’re staying on dry land, head for the treetops and test your nerves with the High Ropes Challenge and then fly to the bottom by zipline.